Skip to main content

 Plenty of teams pick "agent" because it sounds impressive, then find out that an LLM left on its own can loop, call the wrong tool, or burn through money nobody approved.

-Most of the work is figuring out which jobs actually need an agent, and which a workflow would handle by Friday.
+Most of the work is figuring out which jobs need an agent, and which a workflow would handle by Friday.

 THE DEMO YOU'VE GOT